 I’ve been writing about how ChatGPT has changed how I see myself for about a year and a half.
-I think it’s the most important, broadly distributed tool for making psychological progress since the journal was invented.
+I think it’s the most important, broadly distributed tool for making psychological progress since the invention of the journal.
 Dr. Gena Gorlin agrees.
 She’s a clinical psychologist who co-teaches a course with me on how to use ChatGPT for psychological growth.
 Recently she was a guest on my podcast, where we discussed how she uses ChatGPT for goal setting.

 This is the first piece in a new series in which we share actionable, tactical ways that some of the smartest people in technology are using ChatGPT and other AI tools.
-Every contributor Rhea Purohit will be breaking down the conversations from my podcast and pulling out the prompts and responses—complete with screenshots.
+Every contributor Rhea Purohit will be breaking down the conversations from my podcast and pulling out the prompts and responses—complete with screenshots—for you to replicate.
 Read on to learn exactly how Gena uses ChatGPT, with specific prompts you can use to set and achieve ambitious goals. —Dan Shipper

 I’ve never been consistent about setting goals for myself.